Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

 \subsubsection{Continuous Scale-Space Properties}

-Most of the properties C1-C6 verify classical scale-space concepts of \citet{AGLM93}.
+Most of the properties \hyperref[prop:C1]{C1}-\hyperref[prop:C6]{C6} discussed in the following verify classical scale-space concepts of \citet{AGLM93}.
 The presence of corresponding architectural, simplification, and equivariance features identifies our newly constructed framework as a scale-space.
-Only property C4 is entirely specific to our shape analysis case since it verifies that sparsification does not destroy important skeleton characteristics.
+Only Property~\hyperref[prop:C4]{C4} is entirely specific to our shape analysis case since it verifies that sparsification does not destroy important skeleton characteristics.
 All other properties have classical scale-space analogues.